IDEA-Academy/Clustered_Leaflet_Map/README.md

 # Clustered_Leaflet_Map
-This code produces a clustered leaflet map using google apps script.
+This code produces a clustered leaflet map using google apps script with data loaded from a Google Sheet.